bzar/qmlon/README.md

 QMLON - QML Object Notation parser and data structure initializer for C++11
 ===========================================================================

-QMLON consists of two parts:
+QMLON consists of three parts:
  * a parser that reads QMLON documents
+ * a validation system that uses QMLON validation documents to validate other QMLON documents
  * an initializer system that creates application data structures based on parsed QMLON documents

 Both are included in qmlon.h and qmlon.cpp.
 You can just drop these in with your other code.
 Note however, that you need `-std=c++0x` compiler flag (at least with GCC 4.6, `-std=c++11` for GCC 4.7 and beyond)